cmsj/cmsj.github.io/_posts/2017-06-13-karabiner-elements-sierra-hyper.md

 *Supplemental note for High Sierra*

 I've only tested this very briefly on High Sierra, but I had to disable SIP to get the Elements `.kext` to load.
 I'm not quite sure what's going on, but I reported it [on GitHub](https://github.com/tekezo/Karabiner-Elements/issues/777).
+(Note that you can re-enable SIP after the kext has been loaded successfully once)